Walk and Talk

 Solvitur ambulando (it is solved by walking)

-As part of my commitment to supporting purpose-driven leaders, I offer a limited number of free Walk and Talk sessions each month in the Dandenong Ranges.
+As part of Impact Practice's social purpose, I offer a limited number of free Walk and Talk sessions each month in the Dandenong Ranges, just an hour from Melbourne CBD.

 Walk options